Conducting a content analysis is an essential step to inform your content strategy. But where do you start? This article walks through the key steps.

 A content audit is a close look at your existing content.

 Get started with an inventory: The content audit starts with a content inventory.
 The inventory assembles a list and description of the content assets—pages, images, documents, videos, components, and more—that compose your website or digital experiences.
 You might be able to export the inventory, or at least part of it, from your content management system (CMS).
-More often, especially when you’re dealing with large sites or digital experiences, you will need to assemble the inventory from a combination of sources, including a spidering tool such as ContentWRX Audit, a report from your CMS, a report from your analytics platform, and manual review.
+More often, especially when you’re dealing with large sites or digital experiences, you will need to assemble the inventory from a combination of sources, including a spidering tool, a report from your CMS, a report from your analytics platform, and manual review.
 You can assemble the inventory in a spreadsheet and track key characteristics of the content.

 Audit the content two ways: Once you have an inventory together, you can audit the content quantitatively and qualitatively.